Introduction

 Making Space

-Locate and mark studs: Utilize the stud finder to pinpoint the studs in the wall where your cabinet will be mounted.
+Locate and mark studs: Use the stud finder to locate the studs in the wall where your cabinet will be mounted.

 Measure and mark the area: Based on the cabinet’s specifications, clearly mark the installation area on the wall.

-Cut the opening: For a recessed cabinet, carefully saw out the marked section, ensuring a straight and clean cut.
+Cut the opening: For a recessed cabinet, carefully saw out the marked section, making sure to keep the cut straight and clean.

 Step 4: Installing the Medicine Cabinet